Identification and characterization of distorted gravitational waves by lensing using deep learning: Results

 Figure~\ref{pml_pp} presents the P-P plot assessing the calibration of posterior inferences for the lensing parameters $\Dt$ and $\murel$, based on $10^3$ simulated injections of GW signals lensed by a point-mass lens, and $10^4$ sample were drawn from the lensed network for each injection.
 We simulate lensed events by uniformly sampling lens masses from $500 M_\odot$ to $1500M_\odot$.
 Impact parameters are drawn uniformly from $0$ to $1.5$.
-This choice of parameters ensures that the associated time delay does not exceed $0.1$s.
+This choice of parameters ensures that the associated time delay does not exceed $0.1$s, which is the maximum time delay in the training set.
+Note that because the simulated signal's duration are always larger than 0.1s, we are testing examples in the wave-optics regime~\cite{Nakamura:1997sw,Takahashi:2003ix}.
 Each curve shows the cumulative fraction of true parameter values contained within the corresponding nominal credible intervals, compared to the ideal uniform expectation indicated by the black dashed line.
-The light-gray region denotes the expected $3\sigma$ statistical variation for a perfectly calibrated inference under the null hypothesis.
+The light gray region denotes the expected $3\sigma$ statistical variation for a perfectly calibrated inference under the null hypothesis.
 While both $\Dt$ and $\murel$ curves exhibit mild deviations beyond the $3\sigma$ envelope, these offsets are small and do not indicate significant systematic biases.
 Moreover, we also include the corresponding $p$-values from the Kolmogorov-Smirnov test in the legend.
 This level of agreement demonstrates that, even when using the geometrical optics approximation to recover signals generated with a point-lens model, the inference remains well calibrated and the residual systematics are negligible relative to statistical fluctuations.